Praise the company!

 There’s a place for humor in Doctor Who.
 Overtly satirical pieces such as “The Sun Makers,” however, feel at odds with the series’ essentially serious underpinnings.
 We’ve had interstellar bumpkins before (“The Space Pirates,” “Carnival of Monsters“) and inadvertently campy thought-pieces (“The Celestial Toymaker,” “The Mind Robber“), but never before a story that essentially stripped the story of any tension by making the antagonists into buffoons.
-Given the doom-and-gloom intensity of the rest of Season Fifteen, the levity comes across as a nice change of pace, perhaps, but in isolation, “The Sun Makers” just feel wrong, despite the keen direction and efforts at world building.
+Given the doom-and-gloom intensity of the rest of Season Fifteen, the levity comes across as a nice change of pace, perhaps, but in isolation, “The Sun Makers” just feels wrong, despite the keen direction and efforts at world building.
 One should laugh with both the Doctor and Doctor Who, not at them.

 (Previous Story: Image of the Fendahl)

 (Next Story: Underworld)